- What is Medicare?

 You can go to any doctor or hospital in the United States that accepts Medicare – there is no network requirement.
 Referrals are not needed to see specialists and there is no prior authorization to obtain services.

 - Medicare Advantage

 You may be limited by the plan to using a network of specific providers.
 You may have to choose a primary care physician, get referrals to see specialists and get prior authorization for some services.
 Some MA plans may cover care you get outside of the network, but you may have to pay more for them.
-Most plans may only cover only emergency and urgent care of you are out of the services area and require that you return to the service area for follow up and routine care.
+Most plans may only cover only emergency and urgent care if you are out of the service area, and require that you return to the service area for follow up and routine care.
 Network providers can join and leave a plan’s provider network anytime, but you must generally wait until the next year’s open enrollment period to opt to leave the plan.
 The MA plan is also allowed to change the providers in the network anytime during the year.

 - Traditional Medicare

 Part A is free if you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years).
 Part B requires a monthly premium.
 You may also have to pay for deductibles, coinsurance and copays.
 There are no out-of-pocket maximums or caps on what you can spend on your healthcare.
 With traditional Medicare, you have to purchase Part D drug coverage and a Medigap plan separately (if you choose to have one).
 For those with limited resources and income, there may be help available with the costs.
 You can find additional information on the Medicare Savings Program here https://chfs.ky.gov/agencies/dms/dpo/epb/Pages/msp.aspx or here https://www.ssa.gov/benefits/medicare/prescriptionhelp/